The metric space of limit laws for $q$-hook formulas: Introduction

 \subsection{Semistandard tableaux and plane partitions}

 Stanley's \textit{hook-content formula} is a rational product formula for counting the set $\SSYT_{\leq m}(\lambda)$ of \textit{semistandard tableaux} of shape $\lambda$ with entries at most $m$.
-He gave a natural $q$-analogue of this formula, which by work of Stembridge \cite{MR1262215} is in fact the polynomial generating function for the \textit{rank} statistic on $\SSYT_{\leq m}(\lambda)$.
-See \Cref{ssec:back:ssyt} for details.
-He also showed that the natural $q$-analogue of this formula is the polynomial generating function for the \textit{rank} statistic on $\SSYT_{\leq m}(\lambda)$.
+He gave a natural $q$-analogue of this formula, which is in fact the polynomial generating function for the \textit{rank} statistic on $\SSYT_{\leq m}(\lambda)$.
 A second rational product formula for $\rank$ on $\SSYT_{\leq m}(\lambda)$ with important representation-theoretic meaning is given by the type $A$ case of the $q$-Weyl dimension formula.
 Explicitly,